-A 2022 meta-analysis found that spatial training using concrete materials (physical objects) led to larger improvements in mathematics compared to training that did not use a concrete component (Hawes et al., 2022).
-These concrete materials included objects such as tiles, blocks, multi-link cubes and magnetic shapes.
-For example, in one classroom-based intervention with 5- to 7-year-olds, training, which targeted intrinsic skills using materials such as multi-link cubes and magnetic shapes, was found to be effective at improving both spatial and mathematics ability (Hawes et al., 2017).
-Block building and puzzle training in pre-school children has also been shown to be effective (Schmitt et al., 2018) and appears to be particularly beneficial for pre-school children from disadvantaged backgrounds (Bower, Foster, et al., 2020; Schmitt et al., 2018) and thus might go some way to closing attainment gaps when children start school.
+A 2022 meta-analysis found that spatial training using concrete materials (physical objects) led to larger improvements in mathematics compared to training that did not use a concrete component (Hawes, Gilligan-Lee & Mix, 2022).
+These concrete materials included objects such as tiles, blocks, multi-link cubes, and magnetic shapes.
+For example, in one classroom-based intervention with 5- to 7-year-olds, training which targeted intrinsic skills using materials such as multi-link cubes and magnetic shapes, was found to be effective at improving both spatial and mathematics ability (Hawes et al., 2017).
+Block building and puzzle training in pre-school children has also been shown to be effective (e.g., Schmitt et al., 2018) and appears to be particularly beneficial for preschool children from disadvantaged backgrounds (Bower et al., 2020a; Schmitt et al., 2018), and thus might go some way to closing attainment gaps when children start school.